IFA Awards program

 This award open to all members of the franchising community-franchisors, franchisees, and suppliers.
 They need not be a member of IFA but must have demonstrated the "entrepreneurial spirit" that franchising represents.

 This award recognizes women who are role models for all, but especially women, by their business and professional accomplishments within franchising and their contributions to our entire society.

 Any woman involved in franchising, whether as a franchisor, franchisee or supplier is eligible for this award.

 To recognize organizations and/or individuals who have made significant contributions to minorities in franchising either within their franchise organization or within the franchise community.

 This award is open to any organization and/or individual from an IFA member company, past or present, whether franchisor, franchisee or supplier.

 IFA FRANCHISEE OF THE YEAR AWARD

-Created to recognize outstanding IFA member-company franchise establishment owner-operators, the Franchisee of the Year Award is an honor determined by the parent company and presented during the association’s popular Public Affairs Conference event hosted annually in Washington, D.C.
+Created to recognize outstanding IFA member-company franchise establishment owner-operators, the Franchisee of the Year Award, sponsored by our partner Paychex, is an honor determined by the parent company and presented during the association’s popular Public Affairs Conference event hosted annually in Washington, D.C.
 A gala ceremony is conducted in the Nation’s Capital in conjunction with IFA’s annual grassroots lobbying activity, which offers opportunities for franchisees and their franchisors to visit Capitol Hill and engage in discussions about key issues affecting franchising.